caiusCitiriga/Hazeline/README.md

 You can define a Global styling, or you can style each step individually.

 Still not happy?
-We've got you covered, you can pass **CSS classes** too, and each step can take **RAW HTML** strings, so you can also define the template.
+I've got you covered, you can pass **CSS classes** too, and each step can take **RAW HTML** strings, so you can also define the template.

 ## Getting started